elm-city-craftworks/weiqi/README.md

 all platforms.
 It has a few dependencies though, some of which you'll need to install manually.

+I'm sorry the following instructions are somewhat lengthy but still a bit vague: the project is in a very early stage and so I've not had a chance to streamline the packaging yet.
+But in most cases, it should be fairly quick to get things up and running, just a bit awkward.

 ### GNU Go

 GNU Go is the game engine that actually understands how to play Go,